junelsolis/AAU-Machine-Learning/Mini Project 2/Mini_Project_2_Report.md

 # Data Processing

 The dataset is a subset of the Sentiment140 dataset from Stanford University containing 1.6 million samples.
-The actual dataset provided for this task contained a fraction of the total samples - 160,000.
+The actual dataset provided for this task contained a fraction of the total samples - 160,000 exactly.
 This dataset contained two columns: _tweet_text_ and its corresponding _sentiment_label_.
 The _tweet_text_ column contained the original tweet including hashtags, RTs, mentions, emojis, HTML code and URLs.

 ### Cleaning